-Climate change could result in additional liability claims arising from litigation against the Syndicate's clients.
-The claims could arise from firms being held responsible for directly contributing to climate change, not taking climate change into account in business decisions or inadequate disclosures.
-Scenario analysis found that the Financial and Professional lines as well as Casualty Treaty classes could have exposure to climate change related liability claims.
+Climate change could result in liability claims arising from litigation against the Brit Group's clients.
+For example, claims could arise from firms being held responsible for directly contributing to climate change, not taking climate change into account in business decisions or inadequate disclosures.

-The Syndicate's exposure is managed by use of limits on gross underwriting exposure, contract wording and through the purchase of reinsurance.
-The number of climate change litigation related claims notifications is also monitored to enable early identification of any material uptick.
+The Syndicate exposure is managed by use of limits on gross underwriting exposure, contract wording and through the purchase of reinsurance.
+There is uncertainty over whether courts rule against insurers and if so, over what time horizon.
+The number of climate change litigation related claims notifications is monitored to enable early identification of any material increase.

-Market risks
+Market risk

-Investment losses have the potential to arise from exposure to industries contributing to climate change which could subsequently result in the market value of investments in these industries reducing.
-This transition risk could occur over the short or long-term depending on financial markets movements.
+Investment losses have the potential to arise from exposure to industries contributing to climate change whose market value could reduce as the economy transitions away from fossil fuels.
+This transition risk could occur over the short or long-term depending on government policies and financial market movements.